 By Dr. Harris

-O God, who is sacred & loving parent to us, who surrounds us in all the spaces we inhabit now and eternally, may we honour you in all we think, say and do.
+O God, who is sacred and eternal love, who lives and moves in all that lives, may we honour you in all we think, say and do.

 May your heaven infiltrate our world and may we become your agents of change.